ionos-cloud/ionosctl/docs/commands/ipblock/create.md

 ## Description

-Use this command to create/reserve an IPBlock in a specified location.
+Use this command to create/reserve an IpBlock in a specified location.
 The name, size options can be provided.

 You can wait for the action to be executed using `--wait` option.

 Required values to run command:

-* IPBlock Location
+* IpBlock Location

 ## Options